o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-select-deployment.md

 ---
-description: ' Select and manage the deployments that you want &ly-editor; to work with in &ALYlong;. '
+description: ' Select and manage the deployments that you want Lumberyard Editor to work with in Amazon Lumberyard. '
-title: Making a &cloud; Deployment Active
+title: Making a Cloud Canvas Deployment Active
 ---
 # Making a Cloud Canvas Deployment Active {#cloud-canvas-ui-select-deployment}